-5.1 MAYSA League Alignment Policy
+5.1 League Alignment Policy

-- a.
-Age and gender Boys (co-ed) and Girls leagues will generally be formed according to age group (e.g., 11U, 12U, etc.).
-On occasion, age groups may be merged (e.g., 14U/15U).
-If competitively appropriate, a team comprised mostly of 11U players could play in a league comprised of 11U and/or 12U teams and players.
-The overall objective being equality in competition. - b.
-Geography Geography is not taken into consideration in the formation of leagues comprised generally of teams registered as Competitive.
-Leagues comprised mostly of teams registered as Recreational will take geography and travel distances into consideration. - I. Under 9 and Under 10 leagues are generally formed within geographical units. - c.
-Level of play Ideally, all matches within league play will be competitive. - d.
-Criteria for Promotion/Relegation-Prior to the scheduling process and the start of the fall and spring seasons, team win-loss records and goal differential are reviewed and compared so that teams may be placed in appropriate divisions for competition.
+1. Age and gender - Boys (co-ed) and Girls leagues will generally be formed according to age group (e.g., Under 11, U12, etc.).
+On occasion, age groups may be merged (e.g., U14/15).
+If competitively appropriate, a team comprised mostly of U11 players could play in a league comprised of U11 and/or U12 teams and players.
+The overall objective being equality in competition.

+- 2. Geography Geography is not taken into consideration in the formation of leagues comprised generally of teams registered as Competitive.
+Leagues comprised mostly of teams registered as Recreational will take geography and travel distances into consideration. - i.
+Under 9 and Under 10 leagues are generally formed within geographical units. - 3.
+Level of play Ideally, all matches within league play will be competitive. - 4.
+Criteria for Promotion/Relegation-Prior to the scheduling process and the start of the fall and spring seasons, team win-loss records and goal differential are reviewed and compared so that teams may be placed in appropriate divisions for competition. - 5.
-- e.
 Size of divisions within league The size of the divisions will vary based on the above criteria and may range from five (5) teams to ten (10) teams.
-Nevertheless, all teams participating in MAYSA leagues will be assured eight (8) games in the fall and spring seasons, respectively.

-- f.
-In-House leagues Clubs may form In-House leagues at the age groups of Under 10 and younger.
+Nevertheless, all teams participating in MAYSA leagues will be assured eight (8) games in the fall and spring seasons, respectively. - 6.
+In-House leagues Clubs may form In-House leagues at the age groups of Under 10 and younger. - 7.

-- g.
 Coach/Club leadership feedback During the alignment period, clubs and coaches will be given the opportunity to provide information or feedback about their team's placement.
-MAYSA recognizes feedback and typically makes changes accordingly but cannot guarantee that there will be changes to league alignments.
+MAYSA recognizes feedback and typically makes changes accordingly but cannot guarantee that there will be changes to league alignments. - 8.

-- h.
 League Standings MAYSA leagues are generally established for development and enjoyment and therefore does not officially declare league champions nor acknowledge standings.
-However, league points/standings and tie-breakers are as follows:

-- 1. Points per win = 3

-- 2. Points per tie = 1

-- 3. Tie breakers (in order)

-- i.
-Head-to-head

-- ii.
-Most wins

-- iii.
-Fewest goals allowed
+However, league points/standings and tie-breakers are as follows: - 1.
+Points per win = 3 - 2.
+Points per tie = 1 - 3.
+Tie breakers (in order) - i.
+Head-to-head - ii.
+Most wins - iii.
+Fewest goals allowed - iv.

-- iv.
 Most goals for

-5.2 WYSA State League (or other) Rules
+5.3 WYSA State League (or other) rules